Open-Systems-Pharmacology/docs/part-2/getting-started.md

 To install the Open Systems Pharmacology Suite core components:

-1. Obtain installation packages from http://setup.open-systems-pharmacology.org/
+1. Download installation packages from http://setup.open-systems-pharmacology.org/

 2. Start the **OSPSuite-Full.X.Y.Z.exe*** (where X.Y.Z is a program version, e.g. 7.4.0) from the menu Start -> Run or from Windows Explorer.